Episode 176: The Air and the Sea and the Land

 a remnant of a time when the Earth was a very different place.

-Some in that spiral shape familiar from natural history museums or their gift shops, others oblong or dagger-like, depending on whatever conditions, whatever available resources, whatever competitive necessity shaped their evolution a quarter of of a billion years ago, some 2,500 different species.
+There are six species of nautiloids now, but paleontologists tell us that in the Paleozoic, there were many more, varying significantly, some tiny, some gargantuan gargantuan relatively as far as mollusks go, some in that spiral shape familiar from natural history museums or other gift shops, others oblong or dagger-like, depending on whatever conditions, whatever available resources, whatever competitive necessity shaped their evolution a quarter of a billion years ago, some 2,500 different species.

 Lewis Purnell noticed some were missing.